open-contracting/software-development-handbook/docs/python/code.rst

       cur.execute(SQL("SELECT * FROM {}".format('collection'))  # AVOID

-.. _scripts:
+.. _python-scripts:

 Scripts
 -------

 .. note::

-   Read the general :ref:`scripts` content.
+   Read the general :doc:`../shell/index` content.

 If a repository requires a command-line tool for management tasks, create an executable script named ``manage.py`` in the root of the repository.
 (This matches Django.)